 It can be hard for people to know whether their problem needs legal help and what sort of help that might be.
-The two main barriers to accessing legal services are the:
+Around 35% of people with a legal need try to resolve it on their own without any legal or professional help. (#10)-And, 50% of small businesses try to resolve their legal needs alone. (#10)-The two main barriers to accessing legal services are the:

-- affordability of services - lack of information.
+- · affordability of services - lack of information.

 For those that do take professional advice, 27% of people and 22% of small businesses researched the market before choosing their legal service provider.
-Only 2% of those that take professional advice use an online comparison website.
+7 [#7] Only 2% of those that take professional advice use an online comparison website.
+8 [#8]

-People want to know the price and have some indication of quality when choosing a legal service provider.
-But, only 18% of law firms have prices on their website.
-Some 61% of people using legal services speak to the firm to find out the price.
-People can also overestimate the cost of services and 28% do not use a solicitor because they think that they are unaffordable.
-10 Firms could be losing new business if their prices are not readily available.
+People want to know the price and have some indication of quality when choosing a legal service provider. [#9] But, only 18% of law firms have prices on their website. [#10].
+Some 61% of people using legal services speak to the firm to find out the price. [#11] People can also over-estimate the cost of services and 28% do not use a solicitor because they think that they are unaffordable. [#12].
+Firms could be losing new business if their prices are not readily available.